apostrophecms/apostrophe-passport/README.md

       // google login via openauth
       // You must npm install --save this module in your project first
       module: 'passport-google-oauth20',
-      // Default is to match usernames, google has none, match on emails
+      // Default is to match usernames, google has none, so match on emails
       match: 'email',
       // IMPORTANT: accept only users with an email address at our company
       emailDomain: 'mycompany.com',